 From 2000 to 2012 Anderson was a journalism lecturer at City University London, for most of that period working regularly as a subeditor on the Guardian’s comment pages and throughout contributing a regular column to Tribune.
 In 2006, he was editor of a book collecting George Orwell’s columns for the same paper to coincide with its 70th anniversary, Orwell in Tribune: ‘As I Please’ and other writings, published to widespread acclaim by Politico’s/Methuen.
 A new edition is planned by Aaaargh!
 Press for 2018.

 He left City in 2012 to finish Moscow Gold?, set up Aaaargh!
 Press and take up other freelance work, but he continues to teach journalism at the University of Essex and to sub on the Guardian and write freelance.
 An archive of his journalism is here.
 He is currently working on a history of British left responses to Chinese communism, to be published by Aaaargh!
-Press in spring 2018.
+Press in 2020.